Kaggle/kaggle-api/README.md

   -h, --help            show this help message and exit -f FILE, --file FILE  file name, all files downloaded if not provided
-                        (use "kaggle datasets files -d <dataset>" to show options) -p PATH, --path PATH  folder where file(s) will be downloaded, defaults to <your user home directory>/.kaggle -w, --wp              download to current working path -o, --force           skip check whether local version of file is up to date, force file download -q, --quiet           suppress printing information about download progress
+                        (use "kaggle datasets files -d <dataset>" to show options) -p PATH, --path PATH  folder where file(s) will be downloaded, defaults to ~/.kaggle -w, --wp              download to current working path -o, --force           skip check whether local version of file is up to date, force file download -q, --quiet           suppress printing information about download progress